5 of the best Patek Philippe Nautilus Alternatives

 - Audemars Piguet Royal Oak Self Winding

 We start off by taking a look at the Hublot Classic Fusion.
-Whilst this watch may not directly model itself against the Nautilus, it does share many qualities namely in its sporty style and face design.
+Whilst this watch may not directly model itself against the Nautilus, it does share many qualities namely in its sporty style and dial design.

 Despite not being octagonal in its construction, the blend of the case layers gives this watch a look of many lines, with the oval dial itself sitting on top.
 The dial also closely resembles that of the Nautilus, with the simple blue face matching baton hands, hour markers and a simple date window.

 The Hublot Classic Fusion has all the features you’d expect from a luxury Swiss watch, with a high powered movement, sapphire crystal, 50m of water resistance and a hardy titanium frame.

 Next, we bring you another staple name of the luxury watch market in Bulgari.
 The Italian brand specialises in many different types of luxury, covering everything from jewellery and fragrances to a high-end hotel range.

-The Octo Roma is a fantastic alternative to the Nautilus, mainly because of its similar octagonal design.
+The Octo Roma is a fantastic Nautilus alternative, mainly because of its similar octagonal design.
 The resemblance with this watch is much increased over the Hublot, with the eight-sided steel face design complimented well by the blue dial and sleek, hollowed out, baton hands.

 As a watch in its own right, its design is inspired by the Roman Massentius Basilica.
 The Octa is a powerful piece, sporting a 42-hour power reserve movement, but much like the Nautilus, its design is the most striking feature!

 Next, we jump to one of the oldest Swiss watch brands out there, Girard-Perregaux.
 They’re absolutely steeped in history with the brand best known now for their super high-quality Tourbillon movements.
 But, it’s their 38mm Laureato piece that we’re picking out in this roundup, and the one which aligns best to the octagon design of the Nautilus.